fernando-mc/fernandomc.com/content/reading-list.md

 - The City of Blades - Robert Jackson Bennett
 - The Unbroken - C. L. Clark
 - Of Silver and Shadow - Jennifer Gruenke
-- Book of Night - Holly Black
+- Red Rising - Pierce Brown

 **Read in 2024**

 1. When Women Were Dragons - Kelly Barnhill
+2. Dawnshard - Brandon Sanderson
+3. Book of Night - Holly Black

 **Read in 2023**